 Some courses are just purposely designed to make winning difficult for golfers.
 Some are built on a hilly area, with artificial waterfalls, or with quite ragged topographical features.
 The problem doesn’t stop there because the weather conditions around the area may also affect your play.

 A windy afternoon can be very challenging to deal with since you have to adjust your angle and shot, for example.
 This is why taking a golf laser rangefinder with a slope with you is highly recommended.
 It can measure distances (to an object) with elevations and weather conditions are taken into consideration.

 However, be mindful of the fact that tournament plays do not allow the use of this device or any laser rangefinders that have the ability to measure the slope.
 A rangefinder with a slope can be used for practice and casual plays to familiarize yourself with various golf courses.
 We thoroughly went on to check the best golf rangefinders on the market with slope mode for you.

-Our Best Golf Laser Rangefinders with Slope in 2021
+The Best Golf Laser Rangefinders with Slope

 - Leupold GX-5i3 Golf Rangefinder (Best Overall)